ariannalangwang/Capstone-Project-Global-Terrorism/README.md

-Here is a project I did analyzing the global terrorism data.
+A project I did analyzing the global terrorism data.

 In this folder, you will find a Jupyter Notebook (iPython Notebook) containing my programming code and a written report about my analyses.